timschreiber/timschreiber.github.com/_posts/2018-05-07-aspnet-core-identity-with-patterns.md

 ---
+title: "ASP.NET Core Identity with Patterns (Part 1 of 3)"
+canonical: "http://timschreiber.com/2018/05/07/aspnet-core-identity-with-patterns/"
+date: 2018-05-07
 layout: post3
-title: "ASP.NET Core Identity with Patterns"
-canonical: "http://timschreiber.com/2018/05/07/aspnet-core-identity-with-patterns/"
-author: "Tim"
 comments: true
 description: "A few years ago, I wrote a series of posts about how to implement of ASP.NET Identity 2.0 with a focus on persistence ignorance and design patterns.
 I have since received received a lot of requests to do update it for .NET Core."
 image: "persistence-ignorant-asp-net-identity-with-patterns.jpg"
-featured: 0
 tags:
 - dotnet-core
 - asp-net-core